salmaa2005/ds_project/README.md

-This is a data structures project
+This is a documentation / description file